kjagoo/Bucketlist/README.md

 # Bucketlist
-flask web service application which manages bucketlists.
-It always for multiple users where each user can only manage and view his/hers bucketlists.
+This is a Flask web service application which manages bucketlists.
+It allows for multiple users to manage and view their personnal bucketlists.
 It implements token based authentication to manage security.

 # Requirements
 - Postgres Database